nuclear_burning_process.html

 4. The rapid increase in hydrogen burning rate with stellar core temperature for the CNO cycle is an important factor in the rapid decrease in stellar lifetime with stellar mass.

-where a weak nuclear interaction must convert a proton (p) into a neutron (n) to make the deuteron (D,H-2) which the rate determining step of the proton-proton chain (Wikipedia: The proton-proton chain).
+in which a beta+ decay (β+ decay) converts a proton (p) into a neutron (n) to make the deuteron (D,H-2).
+This β+ decay is the rate determining step of the proton-proton chain (Wikipedia: The proton-proton chain).

 Credit/Permission: © User:RJHall 2008 / Creative Commons CC BY-SA 3.0.